rsmith-nl/scripts/README.rst

 .. _exiftool: https://www.sno.phy.queensu.ca/~phil/exiftool/

-mkhistory.py
+mkhistory.sh
 ------------

-This script takes the ``git log --oneline`` history from the current working directory and formats it as LaTeX text with one commit per line.
-This is written to a given output file or standard output if ``-`` is used as the file name.
+This script takes the ``git log`` history from the current working directory and formats it as LaTeX “tabbing” environment with one commit per line.
+This is written to standard output.

+It uses the ``--pretty=format:`` option of ``git log`` to do most of the work, while ``echo`` is used to create the “tabbing” environment around the log output.

 mkindexpic.sh